MannuVilasara/qswitch/README.md

 Keybind files (e.g., `caelestia.conf`) contain Hyprland keybind definitions.

-The tool generates `~/.config/qswitch/qswitch.conf` with the appropriate source and bind commands.
+The tool generates `~/.cache/qswitch/qswitch.conf` with the appropriate source and bind commands, and sources it in `~/.config/hypr/hyprland.conf`.

 ## Usage

 ### Commands

-- `qswitch`: Cycle to the next flavour
+- `qswitch`: Cycle to the next flavour (runs autofix if needed)
-- `qswitch <flavour>`: Switch to a specific flavour
+- `qswitch apply <flavour>`: Switch to a specific flavour
-- `qswitch exp-setup`: Run the initial setup (creates state file and updates hyprland.conf)
+- `qswitch apply --current`: Re-apply current flavour configuration
+- `qswitch list`: List available flavours (use `--status` for JSON output)
+- `qswitch current`: Show current flavour
+- `qswitch panel`: Toggle the quick switch panel
+- `qswitch reload`: Reload keybinds
-- `qswitch --switch-keybinds <flavour>`: Switch only the keybinds for a specific flavour
+- `qswitch switch-keybinds <flavour>`: Switch only the keybinds for a specific flavour
+- `qswitch exp-setup`: Run the initial setup (creates directories, state file, and updates hyprland.conf with autofix)
 - `qswitch --help`: Show help
-- `qswitch --list`: List available flavours
-- `qswitch --current`: Show current flavour
-- `qswitch --panel`: Toggle the quick switch panel
-- `qswitch apply --current`: Re-apply current flavour configuration
-- `qswitch --itrustmyself <command>`: Bypass setup check (use with caution)

 ### Setup

-When you first run `qswitch`, it will ask you to run the setup command.
+When you first run `qswitch`, it will check for setup and run autofix if needed.

 ```bash
 qswitch exp-setup